vis-kid/tt/bogus#01.md

 Bogus makes your test doubles more ASSERTIVE!
 They will tell you “Hey, you are stubbing the wrong thing here!”

-*It does not only make sure the stubbed class work in your tests *It also assures those stubbed collaborators classes EXIST and have an INTERFACE.
+* It does not only make sure the stubbed class work in your tests.
+* It also assures those stubbed collaborators classes EXIST and have an INTERFACE.

 The syntax is quite simple and similar: